The Stage is Set

 The campaign’s goal was to add 20% more camper living and programming space as well as make camp fully accessible for children with physical challenges.
 Over five years in three separate construction phases, Herzl Camp invested over $8 million.
 Twenty-five cabins were built, along with two additional Haks (bathroom/shower facilities).
 The George Kaplan Mercaz (outdoor amphitheater) and the waterfront were rebuilt to make them larger and accessible. a new Ozo Moadon expanded the Staff Moadon, added staff housing to create more work and living space for 150 summer staff built an additional Amanut (arts and crafts) building, (lounge), expanded the infirmary and made it accessible, , and added an indoor 12,000 square foot gymnasium.

 As friends of camp made this tremendous investment in Herzl’s facilities, a solid base of supporters, committed to the viability of Herzl Camp, was built.
-These friends and alumni have begun funding exciting new programs, like our Israeli Camper Program and Gan Kehilati (community garden) and grown scholarship support to over $100,000 a year.
+These friends and alumni have begun funding camp programs, services, and scholarships.
+This support ensures that camp is affordable and engaging for all.

 It is interesting to note that the history of Herzl Camp very much reflects the history of the Jewish community over the same time frame.
 Following the despair of the Holocaust and the hope for the new state of Israel, camp sheltered survivors in those first years and developed a Zionist philosophy at the same time.
 Events in Israel were celebrated and mourned.
 Living Jewishly with joy was a goal from the beginning.
 There is tremendous continuity in the Herzl camp family.
 Campers became counselors; counselors become senior staff, counselors and other staff become parents & grandparents who then watch their children board the camp buses.
 Friendships thrive.